Alice — Why won’t you answer my questions?

 Where to ask questions:

-The best place to pose your health inquiries to the Go Ask Alice! site, P, is the question box on the Ask Alice! page.
+The best place to pose your health inquiries to the Go Ask Alice! site, P, is the question box on the Ask your question page.
 All health queries sent from this page are read.
-It’s important to remember that the site is not a place to get a diagnosis or immediate medical attention.
-The related Q&A Don’t ‘Go Ask Alice!’ — get medical attention immediately provides more details on when to seek care from a health care provider.
+It’s good to remember that the site isn't a place to get a diagnosis or immediate medical attention.
+The related Q&A Don’t ‘Go Ask Alice!’ — Get medical attention immediately provides more details on when to seek care from a health care provider.

 Responses to your questions:

 All submitted questions, comments, and requests — wherever they're submitted — receive a brief "thanks" message, so that you know your submission was received.
-We cannot, unfortunately, send individual replies because over a thousand questions are submitted each month.
-Another important factor to consider is that the “question asking” is designed to be completely anonymous.
+It isn’t possible, unfortunately, to send individual replies due to the volume of submissions each month.
+Another factor to consider is that the “question asking” is designed to be completely anonymous.
 Keep in mind that there are already thousands of answered questions on the site; you may find your answer or part of your answer just by doing a little digging.
-For more on this, check out the related Q&A Does Alice respond directly to inquirers?
+For more on this, check out the related Q&A Does Alice respond directly to inquirers?.

 Increasing your chances of getting an answer: